ontopapp/ontop-push/README.md

 - Getting alerted of new questions or issues raised by users

 #### Details
-The idea behind OnTop has to been to make it easy for others like myself who have developed a number of apps to stay on top whats happening with or within their apps.
-I'm sure there are other services that enable this but I wanted very a simple app/api combo that could be easily added with one line of code without bulky SDKs to send you push notifications to yourself for anything you can think of.
+The idea behind OnTop has to been to make it easy for others like myself who have developed a number of apps to stay on top of what's happening with or within their apps.
+I'm sure there are other services that enable this but I wanted very a simple app/api combo that could be easily added with one line of code without bulky SDKs to send you push notifications to yourself.
 Right now I'm using it to get notified of exceptions, user actions, and app usage.
 But you can use it for whatever else on whichever platform or app type.
 Also **the api and app are completely free to use!**

-The way it works is you need to download the [OnTop Notifications App][playstorelink] on Play Store and add your app.
-You'll receive an app ID and SECRET KEY to use with the api.

 <img src="http://ontop.tech/img/Screenshot4.jpg" width="200" />
 <img src="http://ontop.tech/img/Screenshot3.jpg" width="200" />
 <img src="http://ontop.tech/img/Screenshot1.jpg" width="200" />
 <img src="http://ontop.tech/img/Screenshot5.jpg" width="200" />

+The way it works is you need to download the [OnTop Notifications App][playstorelink] on Play Store and add your app.
+You'll receive an app ID and SECRET KEY to use with the api.
 The API has only one end point to send push notifications to yourself
 ```
 GET http://ontop.tech/api/push
 ```
-I also plan to provide class files for Android, PHP, and other languages soon to make things easier.
-If anyone whats to convert `OnTop.java` to any other language, just send it to me and I'll add it in.
+I also plan to provide class files for Android, PHP, and other languages soon to make the API easier to implement.
+If anyone wants to convert `OnTop.php` to any other language, just send it to me and I'll add it in.

 ## Api docs
 ### GET / POST Methods